Tysuiku/Valolytics/README.md

 The search function allows for easy navigation and the ability to search for all currently available agent.
 (only works on available agents)

+## Future Implementations:

+- Display weapon stats with in a Chart
+- Add a weapon Skin view
+- Add location names on the map display

 ## Contact Information

 If you have any questions or issues, please email me at Tysuiku@gmail.com